frazer84/HoppieAcarsClient/README.md

 # HoppieAcarsClient
-A NuGet package with a client connecting to the ACARS service created and hostied by Hoppie.nl.
+A NuGet package with a client connecting to the ACARS service created and hosted by Hoppie.nl at http://www.hoppie.nl/.

 ## NuGet
 Download the NuGet here or via the NuGet Manager in Visual Studio: